 Higher Risk for Older Homes

 While newer homes don’t face as much concern regarding their sewer lines, the same cannot be said for older homes.
-It is common to witness sewer line breaks under roadways, resulting in sinkholes.
+It is common to see sewer line breaks under roadways, which can result in sinkholes.
 This indicates that pipes wear out over time.
 Recently, a notice was received from a company offering insurance for sewer lines connected to the street.
 This, in turn, signals a market for sewer line replacements, with insurance companies recognizing the need.

 Misconceptions Regarding Liability